Phase Transitions of the Maximum Likelihood Estimates in the $p$-Spin Curie-Weiss Model: Main Results

 \item[$\bullet$] If $h=0$ and $\beta = \tilde{\beta}_p$, there are exactly three maximizers $m_1 = -m_*$, $m_2=0$, and $m_3 = m_*$ of $H$, where $m_*=m_*(\beta, h, p) > 0$.
 In this case, where $\gamma_p := \p(Z^p \leq \e Z^p)$ and $Z$ is a standard normal random variable. \end{enumerate} \end{itemize} \end{thm}

-The proofs of the above results are given in Section \ref{sec:pfsketch_mle}.
-One of the main technical ingredients is a strengthening of Theorem \ref{cltintr1}, which requires obtaining the asymptotic distribution of $\os$ when the parameters $(\beta,h)$ are perturbed by an $o(N)$ term.
+The proofs of the above results are given in Section \ref{sec:mlebetahpf}.
 Below, we summarize the main consequences of the above results and highlight the various new phenomena that emerge as one moves from the 2-spin to the $p$-spin case.

 \begin{itemize}

 \item For $p$-regular points, Theorem \ref{thmmle1} shows that when the unique maximizer $m_* \ne 0$, then $\hat{\beta}_N$ is consistent at rate $N^{\frac{1}{2}}$ with a limiting normal distribution.
 On the other hand, when $m_* = 0$, which happens in the interval $[0, \tilde \beta_p)$, the ML estimate $\hat{\beta}_N$ is inconsistent.
 In this regime, when $p \geq 3$ is odd, then $\hat{\beta}_N$ concentrates at $\pm \bm \tilde \beta_p$ with probability $\frac{1}{2}$, irrespective of the value of true value of $\beta \in [0, \tilde \beta_p)$.
 The situation is even more strange when $p \geq 4$ is even.
 Here, $\hat{\beta}_N$ concentrates at either $\bm \tilde \beta_p$ or escapes to negative infinity, that is, with positive probability $\hat{\beta}_N$ is unbounded, when $p \geq 4$ and $\beta \in [0, \tilde \beta_p)$.
 The corresponding results for $p=2$ are similar in the sense that, for $\beta \in [0, 0.5)$ (recall that $\tilde{\beta_2}=0.5$), the ML estimate $\hat{\beta}_N$ is inconsistent.
 However, unlike in the case for $p\geq 4$ even, the ML estimate $\hat{\beta}_N$, when $p=2$, is always finite and converges to a (properly centered and rescaled) chi-squared distribution \cite[Theorem 1.4]{comets}.